Financial Aid Application Guide

 - Other eligible non-citizen

-- Students are required to maintain satisfactory academic progress (SAP) as mandated in the Graziadio Business School Academic Catalog throughout the financial aid period.
+Students are required to maintain satisfactory academic progress (SAP) as mandated in the Graziadio School Academic Catalog throughout the financial aid period.
 The SAP is evaluated at the end of each trimester.
 If the SAP standard(s) is not met, the student will be placed on financial aid warning status or may be suspended from receiving financial aid.
-A student suspended from receiving financial aid funds may appeal in writing to the director of student financial services at the Graziadio Business School.
+A student suspended from receiving financial aid funds may appeal in writing to the Associate Director, Financial Aid Student Services at the Graziadio Business School.

-- The Graziadio Business School SAP standards, measurements, warning, suspension and appeal information are available for review here.
+The Graziadio Business School SAP standards, measurements, warning, suspension and appeal information are available for review at /admission/financial-aid/graduate/know/academic.htm.

 Federal Student Aid ID (FSA ID)